fxu1024/fxu1024.github.io/docs/ds/ssoviz.md

 ![](../../assets/images/ds/cdvsso06.png)

-- Log in as `cml01`, you can see the site administrator menu although `cml01` is a Viz Normal user.
+- Log in as `cml01`, you can see the site administrator menu although `cml01` is a Viz Normal Permissions user.

 ![](../../assets/images/ds/cdvsso12.png)